jdaloia1/DevOps-Training/Labs/Day-2/IAC-Continued/IAC-Continued.md

 2. Create a file called "main.bicep"

-3. In the empty file write the following "module storageAccount '../templates/storage-account.bicep' =
+3. In the empty file write the following: "module storageAccount '../templates/storage-account.bicep' =
 - After you have written the "=" you should see an option in your VS code window to provide the "required properties" select this and this will generate the parameter mapping for the parameters you created in the storageAccount template.

-4. Just as you create the parameters for the Storage Account template, please create the same parameters in the "main.bicep" file.
+4. Just as you created the parameters for the Storage Account template, please create the same parameters in the "main.bicep" file.

 5. Please now map the newly created parmeters to the module.